4 UK Secure Solutions for Effective Construction Site Security

 What insights can be gained from reviewing historical data?

-Reviewing past incidents at similar locations can provide insights into common threats, with recent data showing a 67% surge in building crime, particularly thefts occurring between 8 PM and 5 AM.
+Reviewing past incidents at similar locations can provide insights into common threats and patterns.
+Historical data reveals trends such as the 67% surge in building crime and the concentration of thefts during overnight hours, helping teams anticipate and prevent future incidents.

 Why is stakeholder input important for risk management?

-Engaging with project managers and workers can provide valuable insights into perceived risks, as many industry professionals have reported being approached by criminal organisations, indicating a rise in intimidation tactics.
+Engaging with project managers and workers provides valuable insights into perceived risks and on-the-ground realities.
+Alarmingly, 49% of industry professionals have reported being approached by criminal organisations offering 'protection', indicating a rise in intimidation tactics that must be understood for effective risk management.

 How does regulatory compliance relate to construction security?